 The aim of our pastoral care is simple, it is to maintain an environment where each child is able to flourish in the classroom and thrive as an individual and active member of our school community.

 We achieve this through adopting a very proactive approach, underpinned by rigorous processes, strong support networks, access to experts, open communication and a close, compassionate community.

-We have a very open culture where children are actively encouraged to share their concerns through our PSHE lessons and with their personal tutors.
+We have a very open culture where children are actively encouraged to share their concerns through our PSHCEE lessons and with their personal tutors.
+With the introduction of the iSpace and #iWonder programme in September 2019 we have further strengthened our commitment to building emotional resilience in all our children.
 Our partnership with Place2Be means that conversations around wellbeing from troubles in the playground to more deep-seated issues are commonplace in both Little Stream and Upper School, therapeutic support is accessible and easily available, and mental health is discussed as readily as physical health.

 In Nash House, we use the Leuven Scales for well-being and involvement to help to ensure that our children feel at ease and display vitality and self-confidence.
 We believe that high levels of well-being and involvement lead to deep level learning.
 Through a specialised annual review, we are able to track welfare through Little Stream and Years 5 and 6.
-In Years 7 & 8 we use AS Tracking to monitor the emotional and social development of our children, so we can intervene quickly, seamlessly and often invisibly, to help our children navigate change and thrive.
+We monitor the emotional and social development of our children, so we can intervene quickly, seamlessly and often invisibly, to help our children navigate change and thrive.